Balanced budget amendment: Nixon and Carter

 Deficit spending resumed under Richard Nixon, who had become president by the time that the 1969 surplus was known.
 Nixon's advisors chose to fight inflation rather than to maintain a balanced budget.
 Nixon was famously quoted as saying, "We are all Keynesians now," with regard to the budget deficit that his administration began to accumulate during years of mild recession.
 He also imposed the first peacetime wage and price controls, mandatory petroleum allotments, and many other features of a planned economy.
+Even so, the debt held by the public as a share of gross domestic product reached its lowest post-World War II level of 23.2 per cent by the end of Fiscal Year 1974, shortly before Nixon resigned from the Office of the President.

 With the distractions of the Watergate scandal and the budget deficit relatively small, however, most criticisms were sidelined until the administration of Jimmy Carter.
 During Carter's presidency, the term "stagflation" enjoyed widespread use as the economy stagnated even among increased inflation rates.
 This economic situation had been previously unheard of in the United States where increasing prices and wages had generally been seen during times of economic growth.
 Republicans began to make much mention of "Democratic deficits" and proposed the Balanced Budget Amendment as a cure.

 During this time period, many liberal Democrats began to call for a Balanced Budget Amendment, including Governor Jerry Brown of California, who ran for president against Carter in 1980, and then-Congressman Paul Simon, who, upon his election to the U.S. Senate, would write the version of the amendment that came closest to passing.